We’ve all heard the phrase “all cacti are succulents, but not all succulents are cacti.”

 Some succulents are confused for cacti on a regular basis.
 Aloe and Haworthia are commonly mistaken for cacti because of their spiky, spiny leaves.
 Agave is also on this list because its leaves have sharp tips that look similar to the spines on a cactus.

 The trickiest succulents to distinguish from cacti, though, are Euphorbia.
 Many species of Euphorbia have long, cylindrical stems with lots of prickles.
 If you saw the Sullu Spurge or Canary Island Spurge in person, you’d probably think they were cacti, and rightfully so!
-One of the only things that differentiates these Euphorbia from cacti are their lack of areoles.
+One of the only things that differentiate these Euphorbia from cacti is their lack of areoles.